Read partitioned table data with PyODPS

 1. Log on to the DataWorks console.

-3. Find the target workspace.
-In the Actions column, go to Shortcuts > Data Development.
+3. Find the target workspace and in the Actions column, click Shortcuts > Data Development.

-4. On the Data Development page, right-click the created workflow and choose Create Node > PyODPS 2.
+4. On the Data Development page, right-click the workflow that you created and choose Create Node > PyODPS 2.

-5. Enter a name for the node and click Confirm.
+5. Enter a node name and click OK.

 6. In the PyODPS 2 node, enter the following code.